 Seafood is a big part of St Lucian cuisine, but in particular shellfish and lobster are favorites.

 When visiting St Lucia, eating freshly caught lobster and lambi (conch) is a must.
 It’s going to taste great whether from a restaurant or a street vendor.

 For a traditional appetizer or side, then baked plantain is the way to go.
 This is St Lucia’s version of French Fries.

 Barbados or St Lucia?
-Which should you choose?
+Which is the Better Choice?